reactual/hacker-news-favorites-api/README.md

 ```

 ## Notes
 Currently, the api timeout on [stdlib](https://stdlib.com/) is set to just under 3 minutes, but could change.
-You may need to provide an offset and make multiple requests if you are getting a timeout when trying to download hundreds+ of favorites.
+You may need to provide an offset and make multiple requests if you are getting a timeout when trying to download hundreds-thousands+ of favorites.
 If you receive a timeout error, modify the limit/offset and retry the request.

 ## More Info
 Additional docs & a live testing tool avail at [stdlib](https://stdlib.com/@reactual/lib/hnfavs/dev/).